45 Most Common Types of Spiders in Florida

 3. Rabid Wolf Spider

-The Rabid Wolf Spider is one of Florida’s most potentially dangerous types of spiders.
-There are many different stories to explain why it has this name, but the reason is unknown for sure.
+The Rabid Wolf Spider is one of Florida’s most potentially dangerous spiders.
+There are many different stories that explain why it has this name, but the reason is unknown.

 They are also known for attacking animals and humans who wander near their habitat at night looking for prey.

 If a spider has sunk its fangs into an animal’s or human’s skin, you must get medical attention immediately.
-This is because they could have been exposed to the Rabid Wolf Spider’s venom.
+They could have been exposed to the Rabid Wolf Spider’s venom.

 It causes muscle contractions, leading to breathing difficulties, paralysis, incontinence, convulsions, and death if untreated.